PhD in Islamic Studies

 Mission

-2. To deliver high-quality education and teaching in Islamic studies and Muslim communities that meets international standards, with excellent, inclusive, and innovative approaches to produce competent and globally competitive graduates;
+2. To deliver high-quality education and teaching in Islamic studies and Muslim communities that meet international standards, with excellent, inclusive, and innovative approaches to produce competent and globally competitive graduates.

 4. To build and strengthen international academic collaboration networks to support the study program’s efforts in achieving global reputation and recognition.